 - Then roll your body back into a flat position.
 Maintain a constant kick during the whole process.

 - The most important part of this drill is to keep your body in a horizontal position when you are taking a breath.

 - As you rotate back to the mid-line after taking your breath, ensure your head turns back to the center point at a 45-degree angle.

 Drill #2 – The Full body rotation drill while kicking

-To practice this drill, again, push off the wall with a constant kick and this time keep both arms by your side while keeping your body in a flat position.
+- To practice this drill, again, push off the wall with a constant kick and, this time, keep both arms by your side while keeping your body in a flat position.

 - To take a breath, slowly rotate your body to one side along the central axis while maintaining a solid kick.

 - Breathe in and then slowly roll back to your mid-line.

 - Exhale and repeat the same process with your other side.